operator-framework/operator-lifecycle-manager/doc/design/architecture.md

 It is not neccessary to run this for OLM to function, but enhances the user experience by providing the information needed for Subscription generation to the user.
 In a Production scenario where no discovery work is needed and all Subscriptions are predefined, this may be removed.

-OpenShift/OKD GUIs will use this API extention to present operator package information such as CSVs, packages and CRDs found in the CatalogSource to users.
-Additionally, `kubectl` and `oc` users are able to issue commands like `kubectl get PackageManifests` to list out available Operators and then run `kubectl describe` on those resources to find the appropriate data to build a Subscription to it.
+Client GUI interfaces will use this API extention to present operator package information such as CSVs, packages and CRDs found in the CatalogSource to users.
+Additionally, CLI tools are able to examine the list of PackageManifests to list out available Operators and then examine the specific PackageManifests resources to find the appropriate data to build a Subscription to it.

 ## Catalog (Registry) Design